-When you go into a yarn shop or crafts store, it's easy to be overwhelmed by all the choices and know which yarn is right for your project.
+When you go into a yarn shop or crafts store, it's easy to be overwhelmed by all the choices and not know which yarn is right for your project.
 Most people stick to the exact type (and even the color) of yarn suggested in the pattern, but it's handy to know how to adjust knitting instructions if you're drawn to a different type of yarn.
 While every yarn isn't perfect for every project, learning about yarn weights will allow you a lot more creativity in your choices.

 The Standard Yarn Weight System

 Yarn weight refers to the thickness of the yarn.
 It's a range, from super fine to super bulky.
-There are six different categories of yarn weights, and according to the Craft Yarn Council, specific weights of yarn should produce a somewhat predictable number of stitches when using a particular sized needle.
+There are six different categories of yarn weights, and according to the Craft Yarn Council, specific weights of yarn should produce a somewhat predictable number of stitches when using a particular-sized needle.

-The higher the number, the heavier the yarn and the fewer stitches per inch you will get but ply doesn't always correlate to the weight of a yarn.
+The higher the number, the heavier the yarn and the fewer stitches per inch you will get but ply doesn't always correlate to the weight of a particular yarn.

 Why Standards Matter

 This is where knitting gets fun.
-If you know that every bulky yarn is going to give you around the same number of stitches (in this case, 12 to 15 stitches in four inches on size 9 to 11 needles) and you have a pattern that uses bulky yarn and size 10 needles, you can buy any kind of bulky yarn and get a similar result.
+If you know that every bulky yarn is going to give you around the same number of stitches (in this case, 12 to 15 stitches in 4 inches on size 9 to 11 needles) and you have a pattern that uses bulky yarn and size 10 needles, you can buy any kind of bulky yarn and get a similar result.

 Determining Yarn Weight